Joel598/restaurant-merchant-details/README.md

-# restaurant-merchant-details
-A system that collects basic merchant details of Restaurants

 # Restaurant Onboarding Application

 This is a web application built with React.js, Node.js, and SQL that allows a food delivery company to self-onboard restaurants and collect basic merchant details.